fontforge/fontforge/doc/sphinx/ui/mainviews/charview.rst

 A simple click on an unselected point selects it and deselects everything else.
 A shift click on a point toggles whether that point is selected or not.
 A double click selects all points on the path containing that point.
-A tripple click selects everything in the layer.
+A triple click selects everything in the layer.
 Clicking on the background will deselect everything.
 Clicking on the background and dragging out a rectangle will select everything within the rectangle.
 Clicking on a line or spline will select the